-Branko Milikic is the Founder and CEO of WolkAbout Technology, a company focused on the development of product and tools which enable the building of Internet of Things (IoT) solutions.
+Branko Milikic is the Founder and CEO of WolkAbout Technology, a company focused on the development of a product and tools which enable the building of digital solutions.
 We spent an inspiring afternoon with him during one of his visits to Brno.

 What motivated you to start a business in the IoT domain?

 Four years ago, I had a problem with high electricity and heating bills in my home, and I couldn’t find a quality sensor system that would help me with my energy savings.
-Since I was a CEO of a software development company at the time, I asked my colleagues if we could develop our own solution.
-It all began with their answer “Let us try”.
-In a nutshell, I decided to come up with something that would help me in my home, and it turned into my new company.
+Since I was the CEO of a software development company at the time, I asked my colleagues if we could develop our own solution.
+It all began with their answer: “Let’s give it a try”.
+In a nutshell, I came up with an idea on how to build a product that would help me in my home.
+Eventually, this idea evolved from a product into the new company.

 How would you define the Internet of Things?